speg03/jiren/README.md

 # jiren

-jiren is an application that generates text from templates.
+jiren is an application that generates text from a template.
 The format of the template is based on jinja2.

 [![PyPI](https://img.shields.io/pypi/v/jiren.svg)](https://pypi.org/project/jiren/)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/jiren.svg)](https://pypi.org/project/jiren/)